 The Azure Services Platform is the name of an internet scale, cloud based operating system produced by Microsoft Windows.
 Windows Azure is intended to supply developers with a suite of software services and online hosting tools within the Windows operating system in order to build applications that will be used on the internet.
+So if you are intrigued about Azure Virtual Desktop and what it can offer to individuals and businesses, then read on and see how this can factor into your set-up.
 Brand spanking new and waiting to be mercilessly scrutinized, here is a list of the key components of Azure:

 - Windows Azure for service hosting and management and low-level scalable storage, computation and networking